 Adding subheadings is like highlighting a bit of your text to inform the reader and the search engine of your main points.
 This showcases the value of your post and highlights what the readers can gain from your content.
 Once Google knows your content is worthwhile, it will be more likely to support you and rank you higher on the SERPs.
 So, to improve your SEO, go back through your site and ensure your pages have subheadings!

 Above all, Google and other search engines want to provide their readers with valuable content.
 When someone searches for something, Google wants that user to find their answer!
 Because of this, posts that seem lazy or spammy won’t rank well on the SERPs.

-A great SEO strategy for any blog, whether they’re just starting or have been around forever, is to post consistently.
+A great SEO strategy for any blog, whether they’re just starting or has been around forever, is to post consistently.
 As you regularly post, you’ll gain a larger and larger group of regular readers.
-This predictability helps you build loyalty and credibility among your niche.
+This predictability helps you build loyalty and credibility in your niche.

 When you get this credibility and loyalty, followers are more likely to share your content and fellow bloggers are more likely to backlink to your valuable information.
 This will boost your domain authority score, which will help you become more search engine optimized.

 Sometimes, for your blog to grow, you need to establish your brand.
 This might mean you change your blog name to more clearly represent your niche.
 But, don’t forget about all the readers you had before the brand change – you still want them to easily find your content even if they didn’t realize you changed your name.

 You might see a sharp drop in your traffic after you change your blog name, which will negatively impact your search engine ranking.
 When this happens, your website takes a hit and your readers can’t find a way to reach you!
 To fix this, ensure you have a 301 redirect of your old URL that pushes people to your new site name.
 This way, you reap the benefits of your brand switch and keep all your existing fans.